Among the cities of Iran, one of the most

 The Naqsh-e Jahan Square (also known as

-Imam Square) is one of the major attractions of Isfahan that has a number of
+Imam Square) is one of the major attractions of Isfahan that has several

 architectural wonders.
 At the southern edge of the square, which is more than

 half a kilometer long, is the Imam Mosque (or Shah Mosque).
 Completed in 1629,

 the UNESCO World Heritage Site is undoubtedly the premier

 example of Islamic architecture in Iran.
 Intricate blue mosaics, Holy Quran